MylesBorins/the-true-cost-of-unmoderated-collaboration/README.md

 # The True Cost of Unmoderated Collaboration
 > A [Bespoke.js](http://markdalgleish.com/projects/bespoke.js) presentation, built with [generator-bespoke](https://github.com/markdalgleish/generator-bespoke)

-# The True Cost of Unmoderated Collaboration: a story from the trenches

 ## Abstract

 Is your project prepared to deal with toxic behavior?
 What is your plan of